thunderbird/webext-docs/theme.rst

            "theme_toolbar": "--toolbar-bgimage"
          }

-   .. _theme.ThemeExperiment.properties:
+   .. _theme.^theme^experiment.properties:

    .. api-member::
       :name: [``properties``]
       :type: (object, optional)

       A *dictionary object* with one or more *key-value* pairs to map new theme property keys to internal Thunderbird CSS property variables.
-The new property key is usable as a property reference in :ref:`theme.ThemeType`.
+The new property key is usable as a property reference in :ref:`theme.^theme^type`.

       The following example maps the theme property key :value:`toolbar_image_alignment` to the CSS variable `--toolbar-bgalignment`: